po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/22-Stu_Virtuals/README.md

     }
     ```

-* It's done when I have performed a GET request to get all users and confirmed that the `fullName` virtual attribute is present in response.
+* It's done when I have performed a GET request to `http://localhost:3001/api/users/` to get all users and confirmed that the `fullName` virtual attribute is present in response.

 ## 💡 Hints